Global Classical Solutions to 3D Compressible Navier-Stokes System with Vacuum in Bounded Domains under Non-Slip Boundary Conditions: Preliminaries

-From now on, to make notations and ideas clear, we always assume $a=1,\ga=1$ in \eqref{lj01} through out the whole paper, and the general case $a>0,\ga\ge 1$ follows in a similar way after some small modifications.
+\quad This section provides necessary tools for later arguments.
+To make notations and ideas clear, we always assume $\gamma=\mu=\lambda=1$ in the rest of the paper, and the methods given below are valid for general settings.